djpmsft/ADF_Labs/MovieAnalytics.md

 ![Full Debug](./assets/MovieAnalytics/FullDebug.PNG "Full Debug")

-Once both activities succeeded, you can click on the eyeglasses icon next to the Data Flow activity to get a more in depth look at the Data Flow run.
+You can click on the eyeglasses icon next to the Data Flow activity to get a more in depth look at the Data Flow run.
+The data flow activity should complete in about one minute.

 ![Data Flow Monitoring](./assets/MovieAnalytics/DataFlowMonitoring.PNG "Data Flow monitoring")

 If you used the same logic described in this lab, your Data Flow should will written 737 rows to your SQL DW.
 You can go into [SQL Server Management Studio](https://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-2017) to verify the pipeline worked correctly and see what got written.

+Once you verify your pipeline is working, publish your changes!
+Feel free to continue to play around with Azure Data Factory and build your code-free ETL work flows.